 Work on this gothic church, the largest church in Verona, begun in 1290, to designs by two Dominican friars Fra Benvenuto da Bologna and Fra Nicolò da Imola.
-Work continued through the 14th and 15th centuries, and was finally completed in 1481, although the façade was never finished.
+Work continued through the 14th and 15th centuries, and was finally completed in 1481, although the façade was never finished - there's just the portal.
 Sant'Anastasia was the name of the previous church on the site, built during the 9th century, and by tradition the church retains this name.
 From 1307 it was named after St. Peter Martyr, the co-patron saint of Verona, with Zeno, and the first Dominican martyr - an inquisitor assassinated by heretics in 1252.
 Not consecrated until 1471, the church was run by the Dominicans until 1808.

 The doorway has an arch of impressive polychrome marble.
 The white, pink and grey-blue colours are repeated in the marble floor inside.
 The carved panels in the architrave directly over the two doors depict scenes from The Life of Christ.
 The relief panels to the right depict The Martyrdom of Saint Peter Martyr and the Miracle of the Cloud which shaded the saint as he preached.
 The series was to have been continued in the empty frames to the left of the door.